-Handcrafted in small batches at Balmenach Distillery in Scotland’s Speyside region, it's an unusually herbal experience thanks to its use of Rowan Berry.
-The well balanced fruity flavours of the Caorunn make it exceedingly drinkable.
-Dry and crisp when neat, use tonic sparingly so as not to lose its subtle notes.
+Handcrafted in small batches at Balmenach Distillery in Scotland’s Speyside region, Caorunn is an unusually herbal experience thanks to its use of Rowan Berry.
+The well balanced fruity flavours of the gin make it exceedingly drinkable: dry and crisp when neat, use tonic sparingly so as not to lose its subtle notes.

 Now this is one where you will need tonic.
-One of our writers described this as having "a huge bouquet" before rather harshly being pelted with lemon slices.
-But he has a point.
-There's an earthy richness twinned with citrus, that really keeps you on your toes.
-Looks great to order, tastes great to drink.
+One of our writers described this as having ‘a huge bouquet’ before rather harshly being pelted with lemon slices.
+But he has a point: there’s an earthy richness twinned with citrus that really keeps you on your toes.
+Looks great to order, too, in its lurid green bottle, and tastes great to drink.

-It's just brilliant, isn’t it?
+Just brilliant, isn’t it?
 You don’t need us to tell you that.
-With cucumber, in the sun.
+Have it with cucumber, in the sun.
+Obviously.

-We played golf recently with a guy whose job it is to taste spirits for a global hotel brand.
-He swore blind that Beefeater is the best gin he's ever had.
-Though we wouldn't go that far, we do love Beefeater 24.
-Made in the heart of London at the Kennington distillery using a recipe that took 18 months to develop.
-It includes Seville orange peel, lemon peel, bitter almond, angelica root, angelica seed, juniper, liquorice, orris root, coriander, a blend of Chinese green & Japanese sencha teas and grapefruit peel.
+Made in the heart of London at the Kennington distillery using a recipe that took eighteen months to develop, Beefeater 24 includes Seville orange peel, lemon peel, bitter almond, angelica root, angelica seed, juniper, liquorice, orris root, coriander, and a blend of Chinese green and Japanese sencha teas with grapefruit peel.
 What does that mean?
-Well a liquorice-influenced finish means that you won’t forget drinking it.
+Well, it means a liquorice-influenced finish means that you won’t forget drinking it.
 Save until late in the evening.

-The branding says it’s floral, most reviews say it’s all perfumey, but we just weren’t getting that.
+The branding says it’s floral, most reviews say it’s perhaps too perfume-y, but we just weren’t getting that.
 Not in a sickly way, anyway.
-And that was the concern.
-Deliciously citrus, it’s easy on the juniper making it a great gin for non-gin loving gin drinkers.
-And we realise how odd that sounds.
-Essentially, what we're saying is, if you want to start an evening with a gin, this is the one.
+Deliciously citrus, it’s easy on the juniper making it a great gin for non-gin loving gin drinkers… and we realise how odd that sounds.
+Essentially: if you want to start an evening with a gin, this is the one.

 An incredibly fun gin that serves the purpose of getting sozzled better than all others.
 Haling from the Black Forest in Germany, the name comes from the number of botanicals that go into this unique gin, and the fact it’s bottled at bedtime-inducing 47% proof.
-Palate-wise it’s complex (there are 47 tastes inthere!), woody,spicey, fruity and herby.
-Pretty much everything a gin can be.
+Palate-wise it’s complex (there are, also, pleasingly, forty-seven different tastes packed in there).
+Woody, spicy, fruity, and herby: it’s pretty much everything a gin can be.

 Our pick of the bunch.
 With flavours of juniper, apple and elderflower alongside subtle citrus, this is the ultimate tonic partner.
 Some serve with a slice of fresh apple but we like it just the way it is.
 The finished gin is distilled over 100 times with the entire process taking over two years, from orchard to bottle.
 You can genuinely taste the effort that goes into it.
 And it 48% you can taste the booze that goes into it.
 Treat it with care.